 This video shows how to use a PDF2QBO converter.
 IMPORTANT: PDF2QBO is now replaced with the Transactions app, which converts from more formats and converts to more formats.

-If you don't have it downloaded yet, you can download from https://www.propersoft.net/.
+If you don't have it downloaded yet, you can download it from https://www.propersoft.net/.
 Go to Products, then go to PDF2QBO and then click 'Download' and select, whether you want - Windows or Mac Download.
 Once downloaded and installed, start the PDF2QBO converter.

 It will show you the welcome screen with some important details, that you should be aware of.